jakesays-old/Solenoid-Expressions/Docs/SolenoidExpressions.md

 Solenoid.Expressions is a powerful expression language for querying and manipulating an object graph at runtime.
 The language supports setting and getting of property values, property assignment, method invocation, accessing the context of arrays, collections and indexers, logical and arithmetic operators and named variables.
 It also supports list projection and selection, as well as common list aggregators.

 This chapter covers the features of the expression language using an Inventor and Inventor's Society class as the target objects for expression evaluation.
-The class declarations and the data used to populate them are listed at the end of the chapter in section ?.
+The class declarations and the data used to populate them are listed at the end of the chapter in section (TODO).
 These classes are blatantly taken from the NUnit tests for the Expressions namespace which you can refer to for additional example usage.

 Evaluating Expressions
 ======================